 Why do so many departments fail to get value out of SOPs?

-The one thing that will virtually guarantee your success.
+What is the one thing that will virtually guarantee success?

 What are other common SOP formats?

 What is a standard operating procedure?